-At its meeting on April 19, 2013, the State Bar Council adopted the ethics opinion summarized below:
+At its meeting on January 23, 2015, the State Bar Council adopted the ethics opinions summarized below:

 Ethics Committee Actions

 At its meeting on January 22, 2015, the Ethics Committee voted to ask a subcommittee to continue to study proposed 2014 FEO 1, Protecting Confidential Client Information when Mentoring, and voted to send proposed 2014 FEO 11, Notice to Parents Prior to Seeking Nonsecure Custody Order, to a subcommittee for further consideration.
 The Ethics Committee also voted to revise and republish one proposed opinion (Proposed 2014 FEO 9) and to publish three new proposed opinions.

 The comments of readers on the proposed opinions are welcomed.

 Proposed 2014 Formal Ethics Opinion 9 Private Lawyer Use of Misrepresentation in Investigation that Serves a Public Interest January 22, 2015

 Proposed opinion rules that a private lawyer may supervise an investigation involving misrepresentation if done in pursuit of a public interest and certain conditions are satisfied.

 This opinion does not apply to the conduct of a government lawyer.
 As explained in comment to Rule 8.4, the prohibition in Rule 8.4(a) against knowingly assisting another to violate the Rules of Professional Conduct or violating the Rules of Professional Conduct through the acts of another does not prohibit a government lawyer from providing legal advice to investigatory personnel relative to any action such investigatory personnel are lawfully entitled to take.